Holiday Highlights

 It’s a compact place with most things centrally located and with something for everyone.
 Highlights include the Baltic Centre for Contemporary Arts, the Sage and numerous prestigious museums such as the Laing Gallery.

-For those looking to take in a spot of cafe culture and wanting to kick-back and take it all there’s lots of great options to choose from in what for us is the UK’s most fun and friendliest city.
+For those looking to take in a spot of cafe culture and wanting to kick-back and take it all in there’s lots of great options to choose from in what for us is the UK’s most fun and friendliest city.

 Gallery